src-d/blog/content/upcoming/enry.md

 	GetLanguagesByClassifier,
 }
 ```
 You can see how the strategies look for Modeline, Filename, Shebang... characteristics of a file that can be representative of the language it uses.
-Some strategies needs to parse the content and perhaps apply heuristics while others, however,  do its job only with the filename.
+Some strategies needs to parse the content and perhaps apply heuristics while others, however,  do their job only with the filename.

-The way the strategies chain works is at follows:
+The way the strategy chain works is as follows:
-* A strategy try to get the language from a file.
+* A strategy tries to get the language from a file.
-* It can result in: no language detected, one language detected, more than one language detected.
+* It can result in zero or more languages detected.
-* If there's no language, call to the next strategy.
+* If there's no language, call the next strategy.
-* If there are more than one languages, they are appended to a list of candidates and it is given to the next strategy.
+* If there is more than one languages, they are appended to a list of candidates and they are given to the next strategy.
 * If there is exactly one language, it is returned as the detected language and the process stops.

-When the detection process is falling through the strategies without get a only one language as a outcome, the last strategy `GetLanguagesByClassifier` is obviously reached .
-This strategy deserves take a look at it.
+ When the detection process falls through all the strategies without getting only one language as an outcome, it reaches the last step: `GetLanguagesByClassifier`.
+This strategy deserves taking a look at it.

 `GetLanguagesByClassifier` internally uses an object of the type:
 ```